 While reviewing multiple bids can provide a better understanding of the completion costs dictated by the market, depending on the type or condition of the project, soliciting lump sum bids may not be practical, and can result in high bid amounts due to bidder’s pricing contingencies and uncertainties associated with a project default in their bids.
 Efforts such as site walkthroughs and access to sufficient project documentation may help mitigate overestimates.
 Prudent consideration of the best means of completing the work by the Owner and putting oneself in the best position to decide can support cost reasonableness when electing to use a completion contractor.

 Existing Subcontractors Are Utilized

-Completion costs can typically be mitigated by entering into ratification agreements with the defaulted principal’s subcontractors and vendors to complete the subcontracted work, due to the monetary benefit of using these subcontractors, time constraints and the ability to constrain overall completion costs.
+Completion costs can typically be mitigated by entering into ratification agreements with the defaulted principal’s subcontractors and vendors to complete the subcontracted work, due to the monetary benefit of using these subcontractors, time constraints, and the ability to constrain overall completion costs.
 The principal’s subcontractors may have already mobilized, are familiar with the project, and potentially have material available or on order, therefore allowing them to complete the remaining work at a lower price and in less time.
-When utilizing a completion contractor, assignment of existing subcontractors can be a check against overstated costs, and can show reasonableness of costs as the principal would have presumably incurred the balance of its own subcontractor’s costs if they had completed the work.
+When utilizing a completion contractor, the assignment of existing subcontractors can be a check against overstated costs and can show the reasonableness of costs as the principal would have presumably incurred the balance of its own subcontractor’s costs if they had completed the work.

 However, just because existing subcontractors are utilized may not mean that the costs are necessarily reasonable.
-In one matter, the completion contractor was utilizing assigned subcontractors, but was also charging a significant markup on the subcontractor costs in addition to a separate Contractor’s Fee.
+In one matter, the completion contractor was utilizing assigned subcontractors but was also charging a significant markup on the subcontractor costs in addition to a separate Contractor’s Fee.
 The markup on subcontractor costs which the Owner paid the completion contractor on top of the Contractor’s Fee was argued to be unreasonable.